cessda/cessda.guidelines.public/metadata/oai-pmh-provider-guidelines.md

 # {{ page.title }}

-This document contains information for Service Providers who want their metadata records harvested by the CESSDA Data Catalogue.
+This document contains information for Service Providers who want their metadata records harvested by the CESSDA Data Catalogue (CDC).
 This is for Service Providers that have an online OAI-PMH repository of their study level data holdings, and wants to make it findable via the CDC.
-CDC is currently indexed by [Google Dataset Search](https://datasetsearch.research.google.com) and is harvested by some European aggregators (such as OpenAIRE and B2Find).
+CDC is currently indexed by [Google Dataset Search](https://datasetsearch.research.google.com) and is harvested by some European aggregators (such as OpenAIRE, B2Find and GoTriple).

 A Basecamp space [OAI-PMH Endpoints](https://3.basecamp.com/3584575/projects/20060866) has been set up for the dissemination of knowledge about the installation, configuration and use of Dataverse,